 You start to doubt your successes and even your little achievements.
 You might also start to sabotage your success and opportunities by downplaying the extent of your abilities or even attributing your success to someone’s failures.

-For example, imposter syndrome can make you believe that you came first in an exam because the teacher was considerate or because the person who should’ve come first had a fever three months before the exam (I’m trying to capture the absurdity of imposter thought process).
+For example, imposter syndrome can make you believe that you came first in an exam because the teacher was considerate or because the person who should’ve come first had a fever three months before the exam (I’m trying to capture the absurdity of the imposter thought process).

 4. Trying to be a perfectionist and ignore your condition